The page has been translated by Gen AI.

 curl http://localhost:9100/metrics | grep node_memory

 Code block.
-Verify Node Exporter metrics
+Command to view Node Exporter metric information

-After completing the Node Exporter setup, you must install the Open Telemetry Collector provided by ServiceWatch to finish the ServiceWatch Agent configuration.
+If you have completed the Node Exporter configuration, you must install the OpenTelemetry Collector provided by ServiceWatch to finish the ServiceWatch Agent setup.

-Installing Prometheus Exporter for Virtual Server (Windows)
+Installing Prometheus Exporter for Virtual Server (for Windows)

-Installing Windows Exporter
+Windows Exporter installation

 Install the Windows Exporter according to the steps below.

-1. Windows Exporter Configuration
+1. Windows Exporter configuration

-Windows Exporter Configuration
+Windows Exporter configuration

 • Download path: C:\Temp